Benitmulindwa/FigmaFlet/README.md

 - **Icons**
 - **Buttons** + **Events handling**(eg: on_hover)
 - **UI Responsivity**
-- **Flexibiliy**: the generated code must be more flexible and easy to edit
+- **Flexibility**: the generated code must be more flexible and easy to edit
 - **Animations**